LiberisLabs/MassTransit.MessageData.MongoDb/README.md

 ```

-Then with the magic wiring from MassTransit we can consume the message inside a consumer with the following:
+Then, with the magic wiring from MassTransit we can consume the message inside a consumer with the following:
 ```csharp

 public class BigMessageConsumer : IConsumer<BigMessage>